MattArnold/gaia-vora/index.md

 The winner is the player with the highest score.
 Ties are broken in favor of the player with the most Life-Forms on the Planet.

 *Example: Amy has a CarniVore, a HerbiVore, and a Plant on a stack of Snow/Grass/Sand/Stone/Water.
 Those five layers mean each Life-form is worth five points, for a total of fifteen points.*

+## THREE PLAYER RULES

+All rules of the base game apply unless specified here.

+For a three player game, set up the Fossil Card and Reincarnation Pool for the extra player color, called "The Hibernator".
+Return the Hibernator's stars to the game box.

+The Hibernator does not take turns or make decisions.
+Hibernator Life-Forms only exist to be available to place on the Planet using the Rainbow.

+If the Moon causes players’ Life-Forms to be eaten by Hibernator Life-Forms, they go on the Hibernator Fossil Card.
+The Hibernator cannot win the game.

+All other rules of the base game still apply.

+## TWO PLAYER RULES

+All rules of the base game apply unless specified here.

+When playing with two players, each player selects two player colors, and takes all that color's game equipment, and four stars.
+Return the remaining stars to the game box.

+When using the Sun, you must still place only one of your two colors.

+When you kill Life-Forms with the Meteor or Storm, you may choose which of your Fossil Cards to put them on.

+At the end of the game, score your two colors separately.
+Your score is whichever is lower.

+## ONE PLAYER RULES

+All rules of the base game apply unless specified here.

+Solo Mode "Weather Cards" will be packaged and sold separately, but included by default with the base funding level of the Kickstarter.

+Use the game equipment for all four colors, and four stars.
+Shuffle the Weather Cards and place them face-down.
+This is the draw pile.

+To begin each turn, draw the top card of the draw pile and put it face-up in a discard pile.
+You may inspect the discard pile at any time.
+If the draw pile is empty, shuffle the discard pile to become the new draw pile, so that you can draw and discard the top card.

+Weather Cards each depict a numeral, 1, 2, or 3.
+Rotate the Planet that many steps.
+You may spend a Star to cancel this number and rotate the planet 1 step or 3 steps, your choice.

+Each card depicts a Sky Object-- Sand Meteor, Stone Meteor, Grass Meteor, Snow Meteor, Red Sun, Green Sun, White Sun, Yellow Sun, Storm, and Rainbow.
+Activate the Sky Object shown on the card, following its instruction as much as possible.
+If it cannot be used at all, then pass your turn.

+If you draw a Meteor card, you must drop the depicted Land Tile color on the position under the Meteor, either from the supply, or an unstacked Land Tile on the Planet.
+If it is not legal to do so (because its color is already in that Location, or because it is all in stacks on the Planet), then pass your turn.

+If you draw a Sun card, you may only use Life-Forms of the color depicted on the card, as many as legally possible.
+If you cannot legally place any (because that Reincarnation Pool is empty, or all the locations already have the available species in the Reincarnation Pool), pass your turn.

+When you kill Life-Forms with the Meteor or Storm, you may choose which of your Fossil Cards to put them on.

+There is no score in Solo Mode.
+If all four of your Reincarnation Pools are empty, you win!
+If the last Land Tile is added to the Planet by the Meteor, you lose!

 ## Q&amp;A: